 Another very good laboratory offering for the study of cholesterol particles, particle size, and other important cardiovascular health parameters is SpectraCell Laboratories which you can visit at www.SpectraCell.com.
 The Lipoprotein Particle Profile is a good study, as are their various add-on tests.

 In brief, LDL particle number which is high and particle size which is small confers greater atherosclerotic risk.
-On the contrary, LDL particle number which is small and is large size confers lower risk.
+On the contrary, LDL particle number which is low and particle size which is large confers lower risk.
 As you can imagine there are intermediate gray zones in these particle size and number extremes, and so there are other advanced lab variables to consider in assessing individual and unique patient chemistries.

 It’s important to realize that statin drugs, while aggressively lowering your cholesterol levels, do not modulate LDL particle size.
 What’s worse, statin drugs in and of themselves actually promote inflammation and accelerate heart disease.
 A 2012 study published in the journal Atherosclerosis showed that statin use is associated with a 52 percent increased prevalence and extent of calcified coronary plaque compared to non-users.
 Coronary artery calcification is the hallmark of potentially lethal heart disease.